 Virginia’s Regulations for Disease Reporting and Control specify the time frames in which reports must be submitted.
 For electronic lab reporting, batch transmissions should be scheduled at least daily.
 Even if rapidly reportable findings have been communicated to public health by telephone, they should be included in the transmission and sent within 24 hours of the finding.
 The reverse is also true.
 If a rapidly reportable finding is sent to VDH electronically, VDH still expects the hospital to call the local health department to communicate the finding.

-Through VDH’s Meaningful Use Registration System.
+Eligible hospitals register through VDH’s Meaningful Use Registration System.

 Where can I find the specifications for the ELR “Meaningful Use” message?